4ms/metamodule/docs/Setup.md

 You should see the version number and some copyright info.
 If not, check where the arm-none-eabi package was installed and adjust your PATH setting.

-*Tip*: When building anything for Meta Module, be sure to launch the MinGW 64-Bit shell!
+*Tip*: When building anything for MetaModule, be sure to launch the MinGW 64-Bit shell!
 If you have Windows Terminal installed, it is worth setting up a profile so that you can easily launch MinGW 64-Bit shells as Terminal tabs.
 If you have Windows Terminal installed, you can open the Settings menu and create a